- About Progeria

-First, here’s the latest on Sam, Megan, Sammy and Zoey, the children featured in the HBO Documentary Life According to Sam (they were filmed from 2010-2012):
+First, updates on Sam, Megan, Sammy and Zoey, the children featured in the HBO Documentary Life According to Sam (they were filmed from 2010-2012):

 Sam spoke publicly starting at the age of 4 years, shortly after his parents founded The Progeria Research Foundation, including at two TEDx conferences.
 His October 2013 talk on his philosophy for a happy life has been viewed by almost 10 million people, and daily tweets about how his talk has inspired people continue.
 Sam was interviewed on national television and radio programs, including ABC Primetime and NPR, impressing his audiences with his articulate, witty and intelligent demeanor.
 Through Life According to Sam and his TedX talk, he continues to inspire all of us at PRF, as well as millions around the world.

-Click here to see lots of questions Sam answered about the film and his life.
+Click here to see Sam answering questions about the film and his life.

 Megan turned 15 in 2015!
 During the filming of Life According to Sam she was 10 years old.
 She’s going into the 9th grade and has many close school friends.
 She manages her sister Michaela’s volleyball and basketball teams, and also manages her 8th grade basketball team-she even got to play in a game this year!